 How to read survey data

 Some of our data comes from surveys.
-Surveys take responses from a sample rather than the whole group.
+Surveys take responses from a sample of people rather than the whole group.

 For example, a survey might ask 10% of parents their opinion on changing the curriculum rather than asking all parents.